lukso-network/docs/docs/tools/relayer-api/01-execute-transaction.md

 const signature = signatureObject.signature;
 ```

-Now you have everything you need to send your transaction to the relayer for execution:
+Now you have everything you need to send your transaction to the relayer for execution.

 ```typescript
 const payload = {